aakarner/ctpp-analysis/README.md

 The 2006-2010 Census Transportation Planning Package (CTPP) is a special tabulation of five-year American Community Survey (ACS) data.

+The CTPP consists of three "parts."
+Understanding the data that underlie each part is key to understanding the CTPP:
+* Part 1 summarizes information about commuters at their place of residence (i.e. commute trip origins).
+It can answer questions like "What share of commuters ?"
+* Part 2 summarizes information about commuters at their place of work (i.e. commute trip destinations).
+It can answer questions like "What share of commuters arriving in a particular county drive alone to work?"
+* Part 3 summarizes flows of commuters between oriigns and destinations.

 Raw CTPP data can be downloaded here for the entire US or at the state-level: [ftp://data5.ctpp.transportation.org/](ftp://data5.ctpp.transportation.org/)

 Documentation is sparse.
 I'll share what I've learned here.